 Bake for 15-20 minutes until the centre springs back.

 - Note: The top of the sponge does look wrinkly.
-This is totally normal.
+This is normal.
 It'll be covered by the mousse so we don't need to worry.

 - Note: When the sponge is cooled to room temp, use the bottom of a glass or base of a measuring cup to push down the top of the sponge to make it flat.
 (It's not necessary for taste- it just helps create that even, neat layer when you slice into the cake.

+STEP 8.
 Pass the blended raspberries through a fine-mesh sieve set over a saucepan, pushing the puree through with the back of a spoon (Image 12).
-Note: in my image, I have placed the sieve over a glass bowl instead of a saucepan.
+Note: In my image, I have placed the sieve over a glass bowl instead of a saucepan.
 I did this purely for the photos so that you could see how to sieve the puree.
 But save the washing up, and place it directly over the saucepan!

 Add in the gelatin mixture which will now look like a jellied lump (Image 15).
 Heat it gently and stir constantly until the gelatin dissolves.
 Whatever you do, don't let it boil, as this can inhibit the ability to set later on.
 You may need to squish the gelatin on the side of the saucepan to help it along.